 Fleet Reduction and Alternative Fuel Vehicles

 NREL makes every effort to right-size its vehicle fleet, which currently consists of 43 vehicles.
-62% of NREL's fleet is made up of Alternative Fuel Vehicles, including those fueled by E-85 fuel (85% ethanol) and hybrid vehicles.
+Of those, 62% is made up of alternative fuel vehicles, including those fueled by E-85 fuel (85% ethanol) and hybrid vehicles.

 NREL encourages staff to use alternative transportation when commuting to work and moving between facilities during the day by providing:

-- RTD bus stops conveniently located near NREL's South Table Mountain Campus
+- RTD bus stops located at two of NREL's South Table Mountain Campus entrances

-- Electric vehicle charging stations in the parking garage
+- Electric vehicle charging stations in the main employee parking garage

-- Conveniently located bicycle racks, lockers, and repair stations
+- Conveniently located bicycle racks, lockers, bicycle repair stations, and showers

-- Campus infrastructure that prioritizes pedestrian and bicycle travel over motorized vehicles.
+- Campus infrastructure that prioritizes pedestrian and bicycle travel.

 Telecommuting and Alternative Work Schedules

-Staff can participate in both NREL's telecommuting and alternative work schedule (AWS) programs.
-These programs reduce the number of days that staff members commute to the lab.
+Staff can participate in both NREL's telecommuting and alternative work schedule (AWS) programs, reducing the number of days staff members commute to the laboratory.
 Approximately 27% of NREL staff telecommutes at least one day per week, and approximately 35% of NREL staff work an AWS.